-Having been in the corporate learning and development space now for more than 25 years, I have been investing time immersing myself in researching recent developments and emerging trends.
+Having been in the corporate learning and development space for more than 25 years, I recently invested time immersing myself, in researching the latest developments and emerging trends.
 It seems that a “new world of work” is emerging in the 21st century and it’s disrupting corporate learning.
-It’s turning old instructional, episodic & live training models upside down, as technology, financial, people and competitive pressures drive necessary change and introduce new possibilities for achieving 21st century corporate success, growth and sustainability.
+It’s turning old instructional, episodic & live training models upside down.
+As technology, financial, people and competitive pressures drive necessary change and introduce new possibilities for achieving 21st-century corporate success, growth, and sustainability.

-Our research indicates that business enterprises globally have the opportunity to meet the needs of the modern learner by responding strategically, and speedily to the diverse and complex range of trends disrupting corporate learning.
+Our research indicates that business enterprises globally have the opportunity to be successful in the new world of work, by meeting the needs of the modern learner.
+Through responding strategically, and speedily to the diverse and complex range of trends disrupting corporate learning by taking intelligent action.

-Also considering the fact that there is a proliferation of high quality free online learning programs at a multitude of levels.
+Also to be considered is the fact that there is a proliferation of high quality free online learning programs at a multitude of levels.

 These include five key trends disrupting corporate learning that we have identified;

 - Time scarcity; having less time to spend absorbing more knowledge and skills to complete more complex tasks faster.